 George R.R.
 Martin's initial plan for his A Song of Ice and Fire books was very different from the story we've come to love in print and on TV—as you can see from the original outline he sent to his publisher.
-As i09 reports, the three-page outline was posted on Twitter from the account of British bookseller Waterstones.
+As i09 reported back in 2015, the three-page outline was posted on Twitter from the account of British bookseller Waterstones.
 Though the tweet has since been deleted, the outline's authenticity was reportedly confirmed by the HarperCollinsUK account.

 Warning: Spoilers ahead!